MEd in Curriculum Studies

 • Read the instructions, and either log in with your CWL or create a CWL if you have never attended UBC.

-• IMPORTANT: The program name should be Master of Education in Curriculum Studies – Professional Cohort and the cohort code should be KTY.
+• IMPORTANT: The program name should be Master of Education in Curriculum Studies – Professional Cohort and the cohort code should be KTY5.
 Please ensure you are applying to the correct program – this part-time Professional Cohort is different than the regular on-campus program.

 • Select the program.